-The list of dishes below is a small sample of the culinary diversity that Lisbon has to offer, from the classic flavors of codfish to traditional desserts such as pastéis de nata (custard tarts).
+The list of dishes below is a small sample of the culinary diversity that Lisbon has to offer, from the classic flavors of codfish to traditional desserts such as pastéis de nata.

-Exploring Lisbon’s most typical dishes is an experience not to be missed, and delicacies such as the codfish cakes, the pataniscas or the grilled sardines have always been part of the lunch or dinner menu, and are a regular on almost every national table.
+Exploring Lisbon’s most typical dishes is an unmissable experience, and delicacies such as pastéis de bacalhau, pataniscas or grilled sardines have always been part of the lunch or dinner menu and are a regular on almost every national table.

-To go with it, a good Portuguese wine, from the Douro or Alentejo, the one that best suited the meal in front of us.
+To accompany them, a good Portuguese wine, from the Douro or Alentejo, the one that best suits the meal in front of us.

 Today we’re going to reveal just 10 of Lisbon’s most typical dishes, from recipes that originated in the city, starting, of course, with the famous pastel de nata.